 Her words come as the government prepares to hold a third round of national peace talks later this month, aimed at ending decades of civil wars between various ethnic armed groups and the national army.

-The ethnic militias want a federated state in which they coexist as equals with the ethnic Burman majority.
+The ethnic militias want a federated state in which they coexist as equals with the ethnic Bamar majority.

 Aung San Suu Kyi, who is spearheading the 21st-Century Panglong Peace Conference, sees an end to internal hostilities as key to forging nationwide peace and facilitating political dialogue to advance the country’s developing democracy.